hedera-dev/hello-future-world-js/README.md

 - [x] use existing accounts instead of lazy account creation in transfer HBAR script
 - [x] add note not using "anon" for public transactions
 - [x] set recipient accounts to 0.0.200 and 0.0.201
-- [ ] filter list of recipient accounts ('transferJsonAccountTransfersFinalAmounts')
+- [x] filter list of recipient accounts ('transferJsonAccountTransfersFinalAmounts')
+- [x] change one of the transfer amounts from 6.62607015 to 2.0
-- [ ] calculate and display contract deployment and function call fees
+- [x] calculate and display contract deployment and function call fees
 - [ ] rename directories to: transaction, hts, hcs, hscs

 In upstream base template repo